thingsboard/thingsboard.github.io/docs/user-guide/ui/widget-actions.md

 {% include images-gallery.html imageCollection="mob" %}

 [Layouts](/docs/user-guide/dashboards/#layouts) feature solves this issue.
 To configure layouts and move already created widgets, you should:
-1. Enter the Dashboard's edit mode by clicking a "Pencil" icon at the right bottom of the page.
+1. Enter the Dashboard's Edit mode by clicking a "Pencil" icon at the right bottom of the page.
 2. On the left top of the window click "Manage layouts".
 3. In the opened "Manage layouts" window, tick the checkbox "Right" and click "Save".
 Now we have two layouts.
 4. Then, we need to transfer the Chart widget to the right layout.
 Right-click widget and from the appeared menu choose "Copy".